Letztes Update: 21. Mai 2025

 rpm --version

-If the dpkg command returns a version number, your system uses DEB packages.
-If the rpm command works, your system uses RPM packages.
+If you receive a version number, your system uses RPM packages.

-Determining your Linux package type is a straightforward process that involves checking your distribution, using command line tools, inspecting system files, and verifying package managers.
-By following these steps, you can easily identify whether your system uses DEB or RPM packages, allowing you to manage your software installations more effectively.
+Determining your Linux package type is a straightforward process that involves checking your distribution and using simple commands.
+By knowing whether your system uses DEB or RPM packages, you can better manage your software installations and updates.
+Remember, the key is to identify your distribution and use the appropriate commands to confirm your package type.

 Last updated 3 mins ago